-Metals versus microbes: The biocidal effect of metalloacid-coated surfacesNovember 13th, 2012 in Diseases, Conditions, Syndromes /
+Metals versus microbes: The biocidal effect of metalloacid-coated surfacesNovember 13, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A new study published in BioMed Central's open access journal Antimicrobial Resistance and Infection Control reports of a phenomenon that could help control the spread of hospital-acquired infections: a surface-coating of metalloacids kills off microbial strains, even in multidrug-resistant microorganisms.

 Hospital infections are a major public health concern, causing an estimated 99,000 deaths a year in the USA alone.
 Cleaning and disinfecting surfaces greatly helps reduce these infections.
 In addition, previous studies have indicated that metalloacids could limit the ability of microorganisms to survive by producing oxonium ions (H3O+), which creates an acidic pH.

 In this novel study, the authors from the Centre Hospitalier Universitaire de Tours and the Centre Hospitalier Universitaire de Besançon, France, set out to test the biocidal ability of molybdenum trioxide metalloacid-coated surfaces.
 To do this, they contaminated metalloacid-coated and non-coated surfaces by exposing them to microbial suspensions of eleven different microorganisms responsible for hospital infections.

 The microorganisms tested were two Staphylococcus aureus strains, Clostridium difficile, three extended-spectrum beta-lactamase-producing Enterobacteriaceae strains, vancomycin-resistant vanA Enterococcus faecium, Psuedomonas aeruginosa, multidrug-resistant Acinetobacter baumanii, and two fungal strains of Candida albicans and Aspergillus fumigatus.